cfernando1115/java-joint/README.md

 ### Note: a [MongoDb](https://www.mongodb.com/) connection string is needed to run this app locally
 *Create a file named mongoConnection.js in util/ and store your string in export connectionString*
 ***
+### Note: an express-session secret is needed to run this app
+*Create a file named expressSessionSecret.js in util/ and store your string in export sessionSecret*
+***
 ### Version 1.0 Features

 - [x] Ingredient CRUD - Manager